 Any work or supplier commitments outside the scope of the current contract documentation are also high risk without a negotiated contract amendment adding the scope of work to the contract or government authorization for the use of designated management reserve.

-Sarbanes Oxley regulations and other recent government laws regarding corporate responsibility have made control of work authorization and record keeping an important factor in recent years.
-Keep in mind that a small business past performance record is generated when a contract is signed and this record is maintained by the government and is updated as deliveries and performance occur.
+Sarbanes Oxley regulations and other recent government laws regarding corporate responsibility have made control of work authorization and record keeping important factors.
+Keep in mind that a small business past performance record begins when a contract is signed.
+This record is maintained by the government and is updated as deliveries and performance occur.

 You should begin your internal project management record on each contract by attaching all the necessary information for your performing organizations and support functions to begin doing their jobs.